seanox/xml-micro-exchange-php/README.md

 Inspired by JSON-Storages the idea of a feature-rich equivalent based on XML, XPath and XSLT was born.
-The focus should be on a public, volatile and short-term data exchange for (static) web applications and IoT.
+The focus should be on a public, volatile and short-term data exchange for (static) web-applications and IoT.

 __Just exchange data without a own server landscape.__
 __Just exchange data without knowing and managing all clients.__

 XML-Micro-Exchange is a volatile RESTful micro datasource.
-It is designed for easy communication and data exchange of web applications and for IoT.
+It is designed for easy communication and data exchange of web-applications and for IoT.
 The XML based datasource is volatile and lives through continuous use and expires through inactivity.
 They are designed for active and near real-time data